Stream-DiffVSR: Low-Latency Streamable Video Super-Resolution via Auto-Regressive Diffusion: Abstract

 \section{Abstract}

-Diffusion-based video super-resolution (VSR) methods achieve strong perceptual quality but remain impractical for latency-sensitive settings due to reliance on future frames and expensive multi-step denoising.
+Diffusion-based video super-resolution (VSR) methods deliver strong perceptual quality but are often unsuitable for latency-sensitive scenarios due to reliance on future frames and expensive multi-step denoising.
 We propose Stream-DiffVSR, a causally conditioned diffusion framework for efficient online VSR.
-Operating strictly on past frames, it combines a four-step distilled denoiser for fast inference, an Auto-regressive Temporal Guidance (ARTG) module that injects motion-aligned cues during latent denoising, and a lightweight temporal-aware decoder with a Temporal Processor Module (TPM) that enhances detail and temporal coherence.
-Stream-DiffVSR processes 720p frames in 0.328 seconds on an RTX4090 GPU and significantly outperforms prior diffusion-based methods.
-Compared with the online SOTA TMP~\citep{zhang2024tmp}, it boosts perceptual quality (LPIPS +0.095) while reducing latency by over 130$\times$.
-Stream-DiffVSR achieves the lowest latency reported for diffusion-based VSR, reducing initial delay from over 4600 seconds to 0.328 seconds, thereby making it the first diffusion VSR method suitable for low-latency online deployment.
-Project page: \url{https://jamichss.github.io/stream-diffvsr-project-page/}
+Operating strictly on past frames, Stream-DiffVSR integrates a four-step distilled denoiser for fast inference, an Auto-regressive Temporal Guidance (ARTG) module that injects motion-aligned cues during latent denoising, and a lightweight temporal-aware decoder with a Temporal Processor Module (TPM) to enhance detail and temporal coherence.
+Unlike chunk-wise streaming inference, our strictly frame-by-frame causal design avoids sequence-level waiting, substantially reducing time-to-first-frame and end-to-end latency.
+Stream-DiffVSR processes 720p frames in 0.328 seconds on an RTX 4090 and consistently outperforms prior diffusion-based baselines.
+Compared with the online state-of-the-art TMP~\cite{zhang2024tmp}, it improves perceptual quality (LPIPS +0.095) while reducing latency by over 130$\times$.
+Moreover, Stream-DiffVSR substantially lowers time-to-first-frame for diffusion-based VSR, reducing initial delay from over 4600 seconds to 0.328 seconds, making diffusion-based VSR markedly more practical for low-latency online and streaming deployment.
+Project page: \url{https://jamichss.github.io/stream-diffvsr-project-page/} \keywords{Video super-resolution \and Diffusion models \and Online/Streaming inference}